 Discover First Nations Culture in Alert Bay, BC.
-Northwest Travel & Life, May 2017.
+Northwest Travel & Life, May/June 2017.
 The village of Alert Bay, British Columbia, has just 1,500 residents but is steeped in native culture and natural beauty.

 My World: Antonio Diaz, Chef and Salsa Dancer.
 AAA Journey, May 2017.
 Q&A with a Peruvian-born Bellingham, Washington, resident who is adding spice to his adopted community in more ways than one.

 What to Do in York, England.
 TravelAge West, 17 April 2017.
 From Romans to Vikings and churches to chocolate, this captivating city has something for everyone.

 Gaspé: Quebec’s Land’s End.
 Active Junky, 4 April 2017.
 Profile of the Gaspésie region as an adventure travel destination.

 Grindelwald, Switzerland: The Quintessential Swiss Alps.
 Active Junky, 27 October 2016.
 Profile of Grindelwald as an adventure travel destination.

 Aviemore: Scotch, Lochs, and Highlands.
 Active Junky, 2 September 2016.
 Profile of Aviemore, Scotland, as an adventure travel destination.